pachyderm/docs/content/2.3.x/how-tos/basic-data-operations/export-data-out-pachyderm/export-data-egress.md

 ---
 # metadata #
-title: Export Your Data with `egress`
+title: Export via Egress
-description:
+description: Learn how to push pipeline results to an external datastore using the egress pipeline spec attribute.
 date:
 # taxonomy #
-tags:
+tags: ["egress"]
 series:
 seriesPart:
 ---